Autoboxing and Unboxing in Java

 What is a Wrapper Class ?

-A wrapper class is a class that “wraps” the functionality of another class or component.
-That is, it wraps around a primitive data type and gives it an object appearance.
-The advantage is that it can be used whenever the primitive data type is required as an object.
-Wrapper class provide a wide range of function to be performed on the primitive types.
+A wrapper class is a class that encapsulates or "wraps" the functionality of another class or component.
+Specifically, it wraps around a primitive data type and gives it the appearance and capabilities of an object.
+This allows the primitive data type to be used in situations where an object is required.